mapereztorres/spirou/README.md

 ├── pics     - pictures to use
 ├── README.md - This file
-├── specific  - Jupyter nb and code specific for some sources ├── SPIworkflow -  Folder containing __init__.py and constants.py
+├── specific  - Jupyter nb and code specific for some sources ├── SPIworkflow -  Python packge (folder) containing
+    ──  __init__.py  - necessary for the folder to become a Python package ── constants.py  - useful constants for the code ── SPIutils.py   - useful functions for SPI.py
 └── testdir  - Folder with code to test functions, subroutines, etc.
 ```

 The main piece of code is SPI.py.
-SPIutils.py contains functions used by SPI.py, to keep the main program not
-too large.

-Definitions and constants used in the code are under ``SPIworkflow``, in files
-``__init__.py`` and ``constants.py``.

-NOTE: SPIworkflow is actually a Python package in itself.
+As mentioned, SPIworkflow is actually a Python package in itself.
 It requires at least
 the existence of the file ``__init__.py``.
 Eveything in that file becomes
 available once the package is imported.